Sino-Tibetan languages: Fieldwork

-The descriptions of non-literary languages used by Shafer and Benedict were often produced by missionaries and colonial administrators of varying linguistic skill.
+The descriptions of non-literary languages used by Shafer and Benedict were often produced by missionaries and colonial administrators of varying linguistic skills.
 Most of the smaller Sino-Tibetan languages are spoken in inaccessible mountainous areas, many of which are politically or militarily sensitive and thus closed to investigators.
 Until the 1980s, the best-studied areas were Nepal and northern Thailand.
 In the 1980s and 1990s, new surveys were published from the Himalayas and southwestern China.
-Of particular interest was the discovery of a new branch of the family, the Qiangic languages of western Sichuan and adjacent areas.
+Of particular interest was the increasing literature on the Qiangic languages of western Sichuan and adjacent areas.

 Distribution

 Most of the current spread of Sino-Tibetan languages is the result of historical expansions of the three groups with the most speakers – Chinese, Burmese and Tibetic – replacing an unknown number of earlier languages.
 These groups also have the longest literary traditions of the family.
 The remaining languages are spoken in mountainous areas, along the southern slopes of the Himalayas, the Southeast Asian Massif and the eastern edge of the Tibetan Plateau.